safe2choose

 How do I manage bleeding post-abortion?

 After an abortion, you can use your method of choice to manage your bleeding.
 This includes pads, tampons, or a menstrual cup.
-You may prefer to use pads so that you can keep track of how much you are bleeding as well as to stay comfortable because the entire vaginal and cervical area might be sore for a few days (2).
+You may prefer to use pads so that you can keep track of how much you are bleeding, and you can switch to a tampon or menstrual cup as soon as you feel comfortable.

 When you do eventually get your period again, you can continue to manage it in the same way you normally would.